 Track training session II

 150m x 2

 Now that you've had a taste of what a sprinter's training is like, don't forget that expending that much energy demands an equally intense recovery phase.
-Unlike distance runners, whose diets comprise of carb loading for longer periods of running, sprinters lean more towards high amounts of proteins and healthy fats for short bursts of explosive strength.
+Unlike distance runners, whose diets comprised carb-loading for longer periods of running, sprinters lean more toward high amounts of proteins and healthy fats for short bursts of explosive strength.

 1g per pound of bodyweight throughout the day